 - 6.1 These representations to the SHBC Regulation 19 Local Plan consultation are made on behalf of Retirement Villages Group.
-They should be read in conjunction with previous representations made on the emerging Local Plan, a vision document prepared and submitted via previous Local Plan consultation in July 2022, and in the context of a current live outline planning application on the site under the application reference 24/0428/OOU. - 6.2 Objections are raised to the Regulation 19 Local Plan for the following reasons: - The Borough's Acurrent standard Amethod Anousing need figure As A321 per annum, whilst A the Government's Aproposed Acurrently out for consultation) LHN figure for the 658 per annum.
+They should be read in conjunction with previous representations made on the emerging Local Plan, a vision document prepared and submitted via previous Local Plan consultation in July 2022, and in the context of a current live outline planning application on the site under the application reference 24/0428/OOU. - 6.2 Objections are raised to the Regulation 19 Local Plan for the following reasons: - 6.3 The Borough's current standard method housing need figure is 321 per annum, whilst the Government's proposed (currently out for consultation) LHN figure for the 658 per annum.
 This is an increase of 389 dwellings per annum, significantly beyond the DRAFT NPPF transitional arrangement allowance (-200 dwellings per annum) for advanced emerging Local Plans. - 6.4 The Council are currently planning to meet their current LHN figure, ignoring the increased numbers expected to be adopted later this year.
-This shortfall needs to be met, and concern is raised at this stage that the plan would be both unsound, and not legally compliant with the emerging NPPF and standard method housing figures at the time of examination, regardless of any transitional arrangements that might be in place. - The Local Plan is failing to meet the very clear housing needs of the aging population in the Borough.
-The 3no. allocations in the Reg 19 plan for older persons accommodation make only a small contribution towards meeting the needs for specialist housing in the Surrey Heath Borough (124 homes), with the Council seeking to Arely Aupon Ar Apermissive' A Policy H6 Ato Anddress Athe Aremaining local Aneed.
+This shortfall needs to be met, and concern is raised at this stage that the plan would be both unsound, and not legally compliant with the emerging NPPF and standard method housing figures at the time of examination, regardless of any transitional arrangements that might be in place. - 6.5 The Local Plan is failing to meet the very clear housing needs of the aging population in the Borough.
+The 3no. allocations in the Reg 19 plan for older persons accommodation make only a small contribution towards meeting the needs for specialist housing in the Surrey Heath Borough (124 homes), with the Council seeking to rely upon a 'permissive' Policy H6 to address the remaining local need.
 This does not create favourable conditions for the Borough to proactively respond to the identified need for older persons and specialist housing during the plan period. - 6.6 Specialist Housing Providers require certainty and confidence in the delivery of sites to ensure that the unmet need for older person accommodation can be addressed during the plan period.
 Taking account of the existing 46-unit scheme at Bagshot, the Council has identified a current shortfall of 313 units for housing with care.
 The allocation of Land east of Snows Ride, Windlesham would provide an additional 154 specialist homes.
 This single allocation would meet nearly 50% of the identified shortfall to help address the current deficiency in the provision for housing with care. - 6.7 The Council need to be more positive and proactive to ensure that these needs are met, by allocating more sites specifically to meet the need for housing with care.
-This should include the release of sites from the Green Belt, where appropriate. - The Council Anave Ataken As 'one size fits Asll' Aspproach Ato Ateleasing sites A from Athe A Green A Belt for residential development, including for specialist older persons accommodation.
+This should include the release of sites from the Green Belt, where appropriate. - 6.8 The Council have taken a 'one size fits all' approach to releasing sites from the Green Belt for residential development, including for specialist older persons accommodation.
 In short, no sites are being released from the Green Belt for this purpose. - 6.9 The requirement in policy H6 that specialist housing for older people should make an affordable housing contribution is completely unsupported by the viability evidence available to the Planning Authority.
 It is unreasonable and will diminish further the delivery of a form of housing for which there is significant need.